American Registry for Internet Numbers: Policy development services

 All ARIN policies are set by the community.
-Everyone is encouraged to participate in the policy development process at public policy meetings and on the Public Policy Mailing List.
-The ARIN Board of Trustees ratifies policies only after:
+Everyone is encouraged to participate in the Policy Development Process at ARIN's Public Policy and Members Meetings and on the Public Policy Mailing List — membership is not a requirement to participate.
+The ARIN Board of Trustees ensures the Policy Development Process has been followed and reviews the history of each policy for compliance before adopting it.